bobby534/DrexelFootTrafficProject/README.md

 # CI 102 Lab 61 Group 08

 # Getting started
+## Dependencies:
+- Node JS
+- React JS

+Instructions on installation of dependencies is below.

+Be sure to follow this linearly if you are setting up for the first time.

 ## Setting Up The Project:
 1. In gitlab, click on your profile near the top left of the screen.